ioos/glider-dac/_docs/faqs.md

 Yes!
 The DAC now accepts any science variables that have a valid [CF Standard Name](http://cfconventions.org/standard-names.html).
 Any ancillary variables (as specifed in the variable attribute `ancillary_variables`) will also be ingested into ERDDAP.

+## What is the current procedure for sending data to the Global Telecommunications System (GTS)?

+The National Data Buoy Center harvests new profile observations from the DAC's ERDDAP server once per hour, encodes the profiles in to a modified drifting buoy BUFR format and releases the messages to the GTS.
+The development of a glider specific BUFR format is currently being developed and finalized.

 <!-- 2.
 Can I submit raw glider files to the DAC? -->